intel/pmem-csi/docs/DEVELOPMENT.md

 ### Branching

 The `master` branch is the main branch.
 It is guaranteed to have passed full CI testing.
-However, it always uses the latest Clear Linux for building container images, so changes in Clear Linux can break the building of older revisions.
+However, the Dockerfile uses whatever is the latest upstream content for the base distribution and therefore tests results are not perfectly reproducible.

 The `devel` branch contains additional commits on top of `master` which might not have been tested in that combination yet.
 Therefore it